LibrariesHacked/helibtech/about-our-sponsors/index.md

 published: true
 layout: enhanced
 nav_order: 18
-has_children: false
+has_children: true
 ---

 # About our sponsors

 The maintenance and development of HELibTech would not be possible without the generous on-going support of our sponsors.

 HELibTech is sponsored by PTFS Europe and Technology from Sage.